yakir12/Fromage.jl/README.md

 The following additional settings have default values:
 1. `runs_path`: the path to the video file, relative to the location of the bespoked csv file.
 Defaults to the same path of the bespoked `runs.csv` file.
 2. `runs_start`: the time-stamp of when the run started in the video file.
-The format is HH:MM:SS.mmm, for example, 2 minutes and 9 seconds and 123 milliseconds looks like `00:02:09.123`.
+The format is either a number of seconds (e.g. `12.345`), or HH:MM:SS.mmm, for example, 2 minutes and 9 seconds and 123 milliseconds looks like `00:02:09.123`.
 If you don't need millisecond accuracy just ommit them (i.e. `00:02:09`).
-Defaults to 0 (i.e. the begining of the video).
+Defaults to `0` (i.e. the begining of the video).
 3. `runs_stop`: when the run ends (same format as for `start`).
 Defaults to the full duration of the video.
 4. `start_xy`: the pixel coordinate in the frame where the tracker will start its search for the target.
 One of the following options are available:
     - A string, `"(x,y)"` (including the quotation makrs, `"`) where `x` and `y` are the horizontal and vertical pixel-distances between the left-top corner of the video-frame and the center of the target at `start`.
     - An integer, `i`: the last position (i.e. the xy coordinate at `stop`) in the `i`th run in the bespoked`runs.csv` file is the starting position for this run.
     - If `start_xy` is missing, the target will be detected in a large (half as large as the frame) window centered at the frame.
 The default value of `start_xy` is explained [below](#how-setting-the-start_xy-works).
 5. `target_width`: the full pixel-width of the target (diameter, not radius).
-The default value is 25 pixels.
+The default value is 60 pixels.
 6. `window_size`: A string `"(w,h)"` where `w` and `h` are the width and height of the window (i.e. region of interest) in which the tracker will detect the target.
 This should be larger than the `target_width` and relate to how fast the target moves between subsequent frames.
 Defaults to 1.5 times the target width.

 ### Calibrations